 Not long after Mama E signed there was another sad moment.
 Mama E was being

 He seemed like a good man who was struggling with the idea of not being in his grandchild’s life.
 At

+You could tell he had a heavy heart.
 He stopped the wheel chair outside our room.
 He walked in slowly.
 He was staring into my eyes intently.

 Not out of anger or anything like that, he just

 was so focused on not looking at Spear.
 I don’t think his heart could take it.

 It was almost like one of those movie scenes where an adult wants a child to focus on them and only them so they do not see the things happening around them.

-was happy for “the baby” and us.
+He walked up with his intense gaze and told me how much he appreciated what we were doing, that we were great people and he was happy for “the baby” and us.
 He knew he was going to a great home.

 was one of the many powerful moments in this journey.